grapesnberries/Curl-Logger-interceptor/README.md

 # Curl-Logger-interceptor

-A Library that logs your request in CURL, Used with [Retrofit](https://github.com/square/retrofit/tree/parent-2.0.2) Http client.
+A library that logs your request in cURL, used with [Retrofit](https://github.com/square/retrofit/tree/parent-2.0.2) HTTP client.

 # How it works